KIT-CMS/CROWN/docs/sphinx_source/nanoAODversions.rst

 NanoAOD versions
 =================

-CMS has different versions of the nanoAOD format.
-Usually in each data taking run an new version is introduced that can have new features or bug fixes compared to the previous version.
-The UL version of Run-2 data was fully processed in nanoAODv9, for Run-3 each year a new version is used starting with nanoAODv12.
-A preliminary final version for both Run-2 and Run-3 will be nanoAODv15.
-The changes between version also affect the types of the branches in the nanoAOD which can lead to problems in the C++ code of CROWN because the types need to be specified.
-In the following a list of known changes between nanoAOD v9 and v12 is given.
+CMS has different versions of the nanoAOD format, with each data-taking run typically introducing a new version that includes updates, bug fixes, or new features.
+For Run-2, the UL datasets were fully reprocessed using nanoAODv9.
+In Run-3, a new nanoAOD version is introduced each year, starting with nanoAODv12.
+The expected "final" version for both Run-2 and Run-3 will be nanoAODv15.
+However, these version updates also bring changes to branch data types in the nanoAODs.
+Since C++ code in CROWN requires explicit type definitions, these changes can cause compatibility issues.
+Below is a list of known differences between nanoAODv9 and nanoAODv12.

 .. list-table:: Changes from nanoAOD v9 to v12
    :widths: 75 100